Maurice Smith (cornerback): Washington Redskins

 On October 14, 2019, Smith was signed to the Washington Redskins practice squad.
 He was promoted to the active roster on December 18, 2019.
 He was waived on August 3, 2020.

 Cincinnati Bengals

 Smith had a tryout with the Cincinnati Bengals on August 23, 2020.
 He signed with the team three days later.
 He was waived on September 5, 2020.

 Tennessee Titans

 Smith was signed to the Tennessee Titans practice squad on September 17, 2020, but was released four days later.
 On September 29, 2020, Smith was re-signed to the practice squad.
 He was released on October 20, 2020.
 On February 1, 2021, Smith signed a reserve/futures contract with the Titans.
 On August 16, 2021, Smith was waived/injured by the Titans and placed on injured reserve.
 He was released on August 25.

 Vegas Vipers

-Smith was a draft selection by the Vegas Vipers in the 2023 XFL Draft.
+Smith was a draft selection by the Vegas Vipers in the 2023 XFL draft.
 He was placed on the reserve list by the team on February 16, 2023.
 He was activated on March 15.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL). ….

+Personal life

+Smith is the older brother of NFL running back and wide receiver Ainias Smith, who currently plays for the Philadelphia Eagles.